barryclark/jekyll-now/_posts/2015-08-30-Manjaro-Fluxbox-0.8.13.1-released.md

 The Manjaro Community is proud to present our new Fluxbox Edition.

-Manjaro-Fluxbox aims to be light, fast and resource friendly, yet at the same time complete and ready to use for all typical everyday office- and multimedia-needs.
+**Manjaro-Fluxbox** aims to be light, fast and resource friendly, yet at the same time complete and ready to use for all typical everyday office- and multimedia-needs.
-The applications are easily accessible from the native right click menu aswell as from the appealing docklike launcher **wbar** on the side.
+The applications are easily accessible from the native **right click menu** with detachable submenus aswell as from the appealing docklike launcher **wbar** on the side or by easily configurable **keyboard shortcuts**.
 This edition features the beautiful and extraordinarily versatile icon-theme **AwOken** (coloured, white and dark).
 Install media are available with both init systems **Systemd** or **OpenRC**.